What Does the Green Dot Mean on Slack?

 Frequently Asked Questions

-Can I hide my green dot from others?
+Can I hide my Slack green dot from others?

-Does a green dot mean someone is at their computer?
+Does a Slack green dot mean someone is at their computer?

 How Idle Pilot Helps

-Idle Pilot keeps your green dot active during your scheduled work hours, so teammates see consistent availability without you needing to constantly interact with Slack.
-This is especially useful for remote workers who want their presence to reflect their actual work schedule.
+Idle Pilot keeps your Slack green dot active during your scheduled work hours, so teammates see consistent availability without you needing to constantly interact with Slack.
+This is especially useful for remote workers who want their green dot to reflect their actual work schedule rather than fluctuating based on whether they happen to be typing in Slack at any given moment.

 Try Idle Pilot freeRelated Terms